Year-Long Novel Generator: Decolonizing The Novel with John Manuel Arias

 Workshop Highlights:

-Deeper understanding of Craft and Decolonial Storytelling
+• Deeper understanding of craft and decolonial storytelling

-Insight into the Publishing Process
+• Insight into the publishing process

 John Manuel Arias is a queer, Costa Rican-American poet and writer.
-He is the author of the forthcoming debut novel, Where There Was Fire (Flatiron, September 2023).
+He is the author of the debut novel, Where There Was Fire (Flatiron, 2023).
 He is a Canto Mundo fellow and alumnus of the Tin House Summer Writers Workshop.
 His prose and poetry have been published in PANK, The Rumpus, F(r)iction, Joyland Magazine, and Akashic Books.